laboon/ebook/text/30_defects.md

 An example rating system is explained below.

 1. __Blocker__ - This is a defect so severe that the system cannot reasonably be released without either fixing it or devising a workaround.
-Examples of blocker bugs would be the system not allowing any user to log in, or a system that crashes whenever somebody presses the "A" key.
+Examples of blocker defects would be the system not allowing any user to log in, or a system that crashes whenever somebody presses the "A" key.

-2. __Critical__ - Although the system could still be released with a bug of this magnitude, it severely impacts the core functionality of the program or makes it almost unusable.
+2. __Critical__ - Although the system could still be released with a defect of this magnitude, it severely impacts the core functionality of the program or makes it almost unusable.
 Alternatively, a defect that normally would be marked as a blocker, but that has some sort of workaround, could be classified as critical.

 3. __Major__ - This is a defect which causes a relatively severe problem, although not so severe as to entirely hobble a system.
 It has a good change of being noticed by any user using the feature where the defect exists.

-4. __Normal__ - This is a defect which inconveniences the user, or a more severe bug with an easy and straightforward workaround.
+4. __Normal__ - This is a defect which inconveniences the user, or a more severe defect with an easy and straightforward workaround.

 5. __Minor__ - The defect might or might not be be noticed, but does not cause much issue for the user, or has a simple and straightforward workaround.